-How to Grill Chicken – Charcoal Grilled Chicken Recipe!
+How to Grill Chicken - Charcoal Grilled Chicken Recipe!
 Cooking chicken on a charcoal grill can be a delicious and healthy way to prepare a meal for your family and friends.
-Charcoal grills impart a smoky, slightly charred flavor to chicken, and the high heat can help to seal in moisture and create a crispy exterior.

 However, cooking chicken on a charcoal grill can be a bit tricky, especially if you’re not familiar with how to use one.

-In this blog, we’ll take you through everything you need to know about how long to cook chicken on a charcoal grill, including how to prep your grill, what to look for when buying chicken, and the best methods for cooking different cuts of chicken.
-Cooking dark meat on a charcoal grill is a great way to bring out the rich flavors of chicken thighs, legs, and drumsticks.
+I'm sharing everything you need to know about how long to cook chicken on a charcoal grill, including how to prep your grill, what to look for when buying chicken, and the best methods for cooking different cuts of chicken.

-Prepping Your Charcoal Grill
+Prepping the Charcoal Grill

 Before you can start cooking your chicken, you’ll need to prepare your charcoal grill.
 Here are the steps you should follow: